You are currently viewing New VAT Requirements For All Importers of Services in Kenya

 How much is the VAT?

 Andrew completed the job, and Juma paid him.
 Juma imported the service of web design.
-Had Juma contracted a local website builder, he would have paid VAT for the services at the VAT rate of 14 percent.
+Had Juma contracted a local website builder, he would have paid VAT for the services at the VAT rate of 14 percent (that was the VAT rate then but it has since chnaged).

 In one way or another, Juma will have to pay this VAT to the Kenya government.
 Since Juma is not registered for VAT, he is expected to remit US$140 to KRA as VAT on imported services using his personal identification number (PIN).
 Remember to change the currency to Kenya shillings, which is the tax currency.
 KRA provides periodic exchange rates.